das-nirmal/c1-monorepo/README.md

 # C1 Monorepo

 ## Overview
-This repository uses pnpm workspace to manage mutli-package monorepo
+This repository uses pnpm workspace to manage a mutli-package monorepo

 ## Setup